-Dr Amy is a Registered Yoga Teacher.
-She practices Yoga and Meditation regularly and is continuing her studies in Yoga Therapy.
+Dr Amy is a Registered Yoga Teacher (Hatha and Kundalini).
+She practices Kundalini Yoga regularly and is continuing her studies in Kundalini Yoga as taught by Yogi Bhajan.

 Yoga therapy is the adaptation of yoga practices for people with health challenges.
 Yoga therapists prescribe specific regimens of postures, breathing exercises, and relaxation techniques to suit individual needs.
 Medical research shows that Yoga therapy is among the most effective complementary therapies for several common ailments.
 The challenges may be an illness, a temporary condition like pregnancy or childbirth, or a chronic condition associated with old age or infirmity.